 These kinds of jealous conflicts can end a relationship.

-But, if you are jealous, does this mean that there is something terribly wrong with you?
+But if you are jealous, does that mean there's something terribly wrong with you?

 Jealousy can be an adaptive emotion.

-People have different reasons—in different cultures---for being jealous.
+People have different reasons — in different cultures — for being jealous.
 But jealousy is a universal emotion.
-Evolutionary psychologist David Buss in The Dangerous Passion makes a good case that jealousy has evolved as a mechanism to defend our interests.
+In The Dangerous Passion, evolutionary psychologist David Buss makes a good case that jealousy has evolved as a mechanism to defend our interests.
 After all, our ancestors who drove off competitors were more likely to have their genes survive.
 Indeed, intruding males (whether among lions or humans) have been known to kill off the infants or children of the displaced male.
 Jealousy was a way in which vital interests could be defended.

 We believe that it is important to normalize jealousy as an emotion.
-Telling people that “You must be neurotic if you are jealous” or “You must have low self-esteem” will not work.
-In fact, jealousy—in some cases—may reflect high self-esteem: “I won’t allow myself to be treated this way”.
+Telling people “You must be neurotic if you are jealous” or “You must have low self-esteem” will not work.
+In fact, jealousy — in some cases — may reflect high self-esteem: “I won’t allow myself to be treated this way.”

-Some people may say, “You don’t own the other person”.
-Of course, this is true---and any loving relationship with mutuality is based on freedom.
+Some people may say, “You don’t own the other person.”
+Of course, this is true — and any loving relationship with mutuality is based on freedom.
 But it is also based on choices that two free people make.
-If your partner freely chooses to go off with someone else, then you may rest assured that you have good reasons to feel jealous.
-We don’t own each other, but we may make affirmations about our commitment to each other.
+If your partner freely chooses to go off with someone else, then you may rest assured that you have good reason to feel jealous.
+We don’t own each other, but we do make affirmations about our commitment to each other.